ok-omes-escrow/LIB_GraphAPI/README.md

 -This activity uses the Microsoft Graph API to update the list item in a specified SharePoint site.

-List of arguments used:
+<br/>List of arguments used:
-in_strApplicationSecretAssetName - Name of the asset containing the Application Secret ID - Secure String (Password of the credential is being used). in_strApplicationIDAssetName- Name of the asset containing the Application ID. in_strTenantIDAssetName- Name of the asset containing the Tenant ID. in_strSharepointURL- URL of the process sharepoint site in_FilterCondition-Filter condition to filter the list items and get the column value in_strSharepointListName- Name of the sharepoint list in the site in_ColumnDisplayName- Display name of the column to retrive from the sharepoint list in_ValueToBeUpdated - New value to be updated against the defined column name in_ strOrchestratorFolderPath – orchestrator folder path to connect
+<br/>in_strApplicationSecretAssetName - Name of the asset containing the Application Secret ID - Secure String (Password of the credential is being used).
+<br/>in_strApplicationIDAssetName- Name of the asset containing the Application ID.
+<br/>in_strTenantIDAssetName- Name of the asset containing the Tenant ID.
+<br/>in_strSharepointURL- URL of the process sharepoint site
+<br/>in_FilterCondition-Filter condition to filter the list items and get the column value
+<br/>in_strSharepointListName- Name of the sharepoint list in the site
+<br/>in_ColumnDisplayName- Display name of the column to retrive from the sharepoint list
+<br/> in_ValueToBeUpdated - New value to be updated against the defined column name
+<br/>in_ strOrchestratorFolderPath – orchestrator folder path to connect

+- Table Content:

     | Command | Description |
     | --- | --- |